 If you want to add a functionality to your WordPress blog or website, the simplest way to do it is to install a plugin.
 The WordPress plugins repository has over 50,000 plugins to choose from.

-Alternatively, if you don’t wish to plague your site with plugins, you can hire a developer to perhaps hard code something specific into your site to add functionality.
+Alternatively, if you don’t wish to plague your site with plugins, you can hire a WP developer to perhaps hardcode a specific function or feature into your site.
 Remember, though, this option usually takes time and will most likely cost you money, so using plugins are a much better and cost-effective approach.

-OK so here is a list of the top plugins I’d personally recommend installing into a new blog.
+OK, so here is a list of the top plugins I’d personally recommend installing into a brand new blog.

 - WordPress SEO by Yoast (Joost de Valk) – For all your on-page and site wide SEO needs.